INTRODUCTION

 Indigo making in the West Indies

-In the early eighteenth century, a French missionary, Jean-Baptiste Labat, travelled to the Caribbean islands, and wrote extensively about the region.
+In the early eighteenth century, a French missionary, Jean-Baptiste Labat, traveled to the Caribbean islands and wrote extensively about the region.
 Published in one of his books, this image shows all the stages of indigo production in the French slave plantations of the region.